-Turn the ignition to off.
-Turn off all lights and accessories in both vehicles, except the hazard warning flashers if needed.
+4. Turn the ignition to LOCK/OFF and switch off all lights and accessories in both vehicles, except the hazard warning flashers if needed.

 An electric fan can start up even when the engine is not running and can injure you.
 Keep hands, clothing, and tools away from any underhood electric fan.